Hendrik Cornelis Kruyt

 Hendrik Cornelis Kruyt (27 April 1864—1922), was a Dutch writer and missionary.
 He was the first person sent to spread Protestant Christianity in Karo, North Sumatra.
 His work in Karo did not last long, as he later decided to quit the mission, leaving from the Indies until his death in 1922.

 Early life

-Hendrik was born in Semarang, Central Java in 1922, as the second son of the missionary Jan Kruyt and his wife Dorothea Johanna van der Linden.
+Hendrik was born in Amsterdam, Netherland on January 10, 1834 and died in Semarang, Central Java in 1922, as the second son of the missionary Jan Kruyt and his wife Dorothea Johanna van der Linden.
 His brother Albert Christian Kruyt became known as the developer of ethno-sociological method in spreading Christianity.
 Hendrik spent his childhood in Java, before being sent to the Netherlands to receive an education at the Netherlands Missionary Society (NZG) School of Mission at the age of 11.

 Placement in Minahasa

 After completing his education as a missionary, Kruyt was sent back to the Indies in 1884 along with his wife, Wilhemnina de Ligt.
 Hendrik asked to be placed in Java and expressed his desire to be "closer to the family" and to lead a congregation, just like his father.
 However, the NZG board could not find a suitable place for him in Java, and instead he was sent to Minahasa as a teacher and principal in Tomohon.
 Disappointed with this decision, Kruyt requested that his placement in Tomohon be temporary and requested that the council find him a job in Java.
 He eventually settled for 4 years there.